CI Financial: History

 CI Financial was founded in 1965 as Universal Savings Fund Management Limited.
 It was a small private investment firm until 1994, when it held an IPO on the Toronto Stock Exchange as C.I.
 Fund Management (the C.I. stood for Canadian International).
 In the next 9 years, it increased in size by 10 times.
 In 1999, Bill Holland became CEO of the company, a position that he was to hold for more than 10 years.
 Also in 1999, the company acquired BPI Financial Corp. for $206 million, creating Canada's fifth-largest public mutual fund company.
-In 2003, CI purchased the Canadian operations of financial firm Assante Corp. for $846 million.
+In 2003, CI purchased the Canadian operations of financial firm Assante Corporation. for $846 million.
 As a result of this acquisition, and two others at the same time, CI became the second largest fund management company in Canada.